Byzantine fault: Solutions

 There are many systems that claim BFT without meeting the above minimum requirements (e.g., blockchain).
 Given that there is mathematical proof that this is impossible, these claims need to include a caveat that their definition of BFT strays from the original.
 That is, systems such as blockchain don't guarantee agreement.
 They use resource-intensive mechanisms that make disagreements impractical to maintain.

 Several system architectures were designed c.
 1980 that implemented Byzantine fault tolerance.
 These include: Draper's FTMP, Honeywell's MMFCS, and SRI's SIFT.

 In 1999, Miguel Castro and Barbara Liskov introduced the "Practical Byzantine Fault Tolerance" (PBFT) algorithm, which provides high-performance Byzantine state machine replication, processing thousands of requests per second with sub-millisecond increases in latency.

 After PBFT, several BFT protocols were introduced to improve its robustness and performance.
 For instance, Q/U, HQ, Zyzzyva, and ABsTRACTs, addressed the performance and cost issues; whereas other protocols, like Aardvark and RBFT, addressed its robustness issues.
 Furthermore, Adapt tried to make use of existing BFT protocols, through switching between them in an adaptive way, to improve system robustness and performance as the underlying conditions change.
 Furthermore, BFT protocols were introduced that leverage trusted components to reduce the number of replicas, e.g., A2M-PBFT-EA and MinBFT.

+Recent research addresses the scalability limits of traditional BFT implementations (which often incur $O(n^2)$ communication complexity) by parallelizing consensus.
+For example, the Cerberus protocol maps data to a large, fixed state space to couple consensus instances with specific transaction sets.
+This allows BFT processes to run independently in parallel, enabling linear scalability relative to the network size.